ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## clipboard-image-handling-disabled

 * Location: `plugins/uploadimage/plugin.js`
-* Description: The default image handling logic from the Clipboard plugin is interferring with another plugin handling uploading images.
-Therefore, the image handling logic from the Clipboard plugin was disabled.
+* Description: [Clipboard](https://ckeditor.com/cke4/addon/clipboard) plugin {@linkapi CKEDITOR.config#clipboard_handleImages} option logic is interfering with another plugin, therefore, that option was force-disabled.
 To prevent the automatic disabling of the Clipboard's image handling logic, manually set the {@linkapi CKEDITOR.config#clipboard_handleImages} config variable to `false`.
 * Additional data:
 	* `editor`: The name of the editor in which the image handling was disabled.
 	* `plugin`: The name of the plugin that disabled the image handling.